Affiliate links on Android Authority may earn us a commission. Learn more.

 Bonus: Whatever gear shop you like

 There are a lot of places to buy music gear.
 Guitar Center, Sam Ash, regional stores, used stores, and even large retailers like Amazon.
-Musicians needs their music gear, obviously.
+Musicians need their music gear, obviously.
 They may also need headphones for mastering, amplification, picks, reeds, replacement parts, and other stuff.
 Google Maps is another excellent app for finding local shops that may not have their own apps.
 It’s worth knowing where the good stuff is in your town.
+Those looking to learn more music should check out Yousician, but otherwise, every app on the list should aid in the creation of actual music.

 If we missed any great musician apps for Android, tell us about them in the comments!
 You can also click here to check out our latest Android app and game lists!